 Major types of mortgage loans include:

-Most fixed-rate mortgages are for loan terms of 15 or 30-years.
-A 30-year amortizing loan typically has lower payments than a 15-year loan, but a slightly higher interest rate than a 15-year loan.
+Fixed-Rate mortgages are available at various term lengths.
+A 30-year* amortizing loan typically has lower payments than a 15-year loan, but a slightly higher interest rate than a 15-year* loan.
 To pay off a fixed-rate loan sooner, check with your servicing lender to ensure these extra principal payments are accounted for in the correct manner so they get recorded correctly to your account.
 Most monthly mortgage statements have a box for you to enter the amount of extra principal you are making.
 In most circumstances, you should be permitted to make these additional principal payments anytime and for any amount, and without penalty.

 An adjustable-rate mortgage has a short-term fixed-rate term during which an interest rate is fixed.
 After this initial term, the interest rate on an adjustable-rate mortgage or “ARM” loan can change periodically at certain intervals.
 This adjustment permits the lender to adjust the interest rate to match changing interest rate environments.
 For example, a 3/1 ARM* loan offers a fixed-rate for the first three years, adjusting once a year thereafter.
 A 5/1* ARM loan offers a fixed-rate for the first five years, adjusting yearly thereafter.